threelittlemonkeys/lstm-crf-pytorch/sentence-classification/README.md

 python3 ../tokenize.py L valid
 ```

-3. Set the `hre` (hiearchical recurrent encoder) parameter in `parameters.py`.
+3. Set the `hre` (hierarchical recurrent encoder) parameter in `parameters.py`.
 The dimension of the HRE must be the same as the dimension of the word embedding layer.

 ```
 EMBED = {"char-cnn": 50, "lookup": 250, "hre": 300}